FAQ's about Permanent Hair Removal

 I have had electrolysis before, do I have to go through the consultation and trial treatment?

 We are required to obtain a health history on all new patients.
-It is for your protection as well as that of the clinic.
-It is also required of our insurance company.
-If you would like to have a regular treatment in addition to the trial treatment at the same visit, please let us know and we will be happy to schedule enough time to take care of your needs.
+It is for your protection as well as ours.
+It is also a requirement of our insurance company.
+If you would like to have a regular treatment in addition to the trial treatment at the same visit, please let us know when you schedule your consultation, and we will be happy to schedule enough time to address your needs.

 Top